 The Group portraits on this page are of the New Zealand Ordnance staff taken at Mulheim, Germany, February 1919 by Henry Armitage Sanders.
 On the completion of hostilities on 11 Nov 1918, the New Zealand Division as part of the British Occupation Forces in Germany was stationed at Mulheim, Germany.
 The New Zealand occupation was short-lived, and by 25 March 1919 the NZ Division had been disbanded and occupation duties handed over to a British Division.
 The New Zealand Ordnance Staff wold remain in Germany until May 1919 to manage the disposal of the Divisions equipment.

 - A large group photo of the Demobilisation Staff representing most of the units of the NZ Division.
 Then caption found on the back of the first print only states “Occupation of Germany” and has no details of the individuals in the photos.

 - A group photo of just the Ordnance members of the Demobilisation Staff, consisting of :

 - A Lieutenant,

 - A Warrant Officer Class 1 (Conductor),

 - 2 Warrant Officers Class 1 ( Sub Conductor), and

 - 7 Other Ranks.

-Given the scarcity of information on the activities of the NZEF NZAOC I have focused on attempting to identify the following;
+Given the scarcity of information on the activities of the NZEF NZAOC only the following have been attempted to be identified;

 - The Ordnance Major,